mitaliaswani/writeups/HackTheBox/Dancing.md

 Try "help" to get a list of possible commands.
 smb: \>
 ```
 And it is successful!
-It is vulnerable and allowed us to log in without the proper credentials
+We are able to access `WorkShares` without proper credentials, unlike the two administrative shares.
-Now we can browse through the directory, such as in Linux, we can use the command `ls` to list the files and directories inside the current working director.
+Now we can browse through the sharea Similar to a Linux shell, we can use the command `ls` to list the files and directories inside the current directory.
 ```bash
 smb: \> ls
   .
 D        0  Mon Mar 29 04:22:01 2021